allenhurff/cie-titan-madr/docs/adr/0007-security-and-encryption.md

-# ADR 7: API Documentation
+# ADR 7: Security & Encryption

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What types of hashing and/or encryption would you leverage?
+*   What data would you hash/encrypt?
+*   Do you see any potential problematic areas specifically around areas like data protection, compliancy, etc.?

 ## Decision Drivers <!-- optional -->